 There’s no two ways about it – an organised kitchen is key for fuss-free cooking.
 We tell you how you can make the most of your space in 8 easy-to-follow steps

 We’ve often caught ourselves daydreaming about food, thinking about what we’d like to devour for our next meal.
 Yet, while we make a big event out of preparing our dish, perhaps even talking to the camera a la Masterchef, we’ve also found ourselves hunting for the salt, masalas and even cutlery.
-If like us, you too are in dire need of some first-rate kitchen organization ideas, read on to discover how to better arrange your kitchen to improve both your cooking and your state of mind!
+If like us, you too are in dire need of some first-rate kitchen organization ideas, read on to discover how to better arrange your modern kitchen to improve both your cooking and your state of mind!

 Drawer dividers – the simple but effective kitchen storage idea

 Invest in some drawer dividers – these will help you organise your ladles, spatulas, kitchen scrapers, spoons, forks, etc. This means you’ll no longer have to rummage through multiple drawers or worry about accidentally cutting yourself on a sharp knife when simply looking for a pair of tongs!
 What’s more, the dividers will bring a much-needed sense of visual order to your drawers - this simple kitchen storage idea helping to transform your kitchen into a decluttered oasis.